Lumi-supercomputer/LUMI-training-materials/docs/ai-20250527/E12_Project_and_QA.md

     -   See the same remarks as I made for the previous question: You'll have to use software-based OpenGL (MESA) and that is exactly what is done in the demo I refer to in that section.
 It's not a Python package but a system library, so indeed not possible via `pip`.
 Conda may or may not deliver it if you build a container from scratch, but you may get a version that does not work on LUMI.

     HEY, I think I got this working by installing **pip install opencv-python-headless**.
 Thank you for the answer.

+3. Do we have Alphafold on LUMI (container ?)

+    -   We had but it hasn't been updated for a while due to lack of demand.
+With all the small files that it tends to use, LUMI may not be the best performing solution for it.
+The last one we had was based on ROCm 5.5 so will likely not work anymore.

+    -   If you would need, please open a ticket and we can see whether we can create a newer version.
+    -